Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

         electric_or_regular=REGULAR,
     )

 Next, load the model checkpoint.
-The standard RLlib methods is used to load the model checkpoints.
+The standard RLlib method is used to load the model checkpoints.

 .. code-block:: python

     algo = Algorithm.from_checkpoint(args.checkpoint)

 The evaluation is then performed.
 For every single task listed in the ``tasks`` object, EVAL_PER_TASK times, the policy will be used to do rollouts.
 The results will be saved in a csv file.
 Please note that this file could be large with many columns as IntersectionZoo collected many metrics.
-Also note that the paramaters used by RLlib for evalution is loaded from the ``.evaluate`` call defined in the training script when the model checkpoints are loaded.
+Also, note that the parameters used by RLlib for evaluation are loaded from the ``.evaluate`` call defined in the training script when the model checkpoints are loaded.

 .. code-block:: python